Sitecore/jss/docs/data/routes/docs/introduction/why-jss/en.md

 - What value do front-end frameworks add to client applications?
 - Why is a development kit needed to integrate front-end frameworks with Sitecore (Why is this so challenging?)
 - How does JSS solve this challenge?
-- An introduction to key JSS modules: `Placeholder` and `ComponentFactory`
+- An introduction to key JSS modules: `Placeholder` and `ComponentFactory`.
-- An introduction to developer workflows: Disconnected vs. Connected
+- An introduction to developer workflows: Disconnected vs. Connected.

 <p>
   <iframe width="672" height="378" src="https://www.youtube.com/embed/NzZz2U8XAxg" frameborder="0" allow="accelerometer; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>